 Hormonal birth control

 Hormonal birth control stops ovulation, which is, of course, its purpose.
-It switches off ovarian hormones and replaces them with contraceptive drugs like ethinylestradiol and levonorgestrel, which can cause hair loss and other side effects.
+By doing so, it switches off ovarian hormones and replaces them with contraceptive drugs like ethinylestradiol and levonorgestrel, which do not have the same benefit.

 💡Tip: There’s no progesterone in any type of birth control.

-The physiological difference between our actual hormones and the contraceptive drugs of birth control affects every system in the body.
-Compared to women who cycle, women who take contraceptive drugs have altered brain structure and a greater risk of depression and autoimmune disease.
+The physiological difference between real hormones and the contraceptive drugs of birth control affects every system in the body.
+For example, women who take contraceptive drugs have altered brain structure and a greater risk of depression and autoimmune disease compared to women who cycle naturally.

 Undereating and undereating carbs

-Losing ovulation and periods because of undereating is called hypothalamic amenorrhea.
-It’s not a disorder but rather a smart, adaptive decision by the brain to pause reproduction when there’s not enough food to safely make a baby.
+Losing ovulation to undereating is called hypothalamic amenorrhea.
+It’s not exactly a disorder but an adaptive decision by the brain to pause reproduction when there’s not enough food to safely make a baby.
 Read Are you eating enough to get a period?

 Polycystic ovary syndrome (PCOS)

-The hormonal state of excess androgens or testosterone can cause anovulatory cycles (cycles with no ovulation) and is usually associated with insulin resistance.
+The hormonal state of excess androgens or testosterone can cause anovulatory cycles (cycles with no ovulation) and insulin resistance.
 Reversing insulin resistance with diet, exercise, and natural supplements such as inositol can help to restore ovulation.

-💡Tip: Before you embark on any kind of calorie-restricted or carb-restricted diet for PCOS, take care that your diagnosis was not based solely on an ultrasound or an AMH blood test.
+💡Tip: Before you embark on a calorie-restricted or carb-restricted diet for PCOS, take care that your diagnosis was not based solely on an ultrasound or an AMH blood test.
 Those tests are not reliable and may have resulted in you being told you have PCOS when you actually have hypothalamic amenorrhea.
 Read PCOS cannot be diagnosed by ultrasound.

 In conclusion, regular ovulation is important for women.
 And not just to make a baby.